General Guide

 Zush

-Pricing is one-time: $10 for 10,000 renames.
-After that, BYOK with Gemini, Groq, OpenAI, or Claude removes the cap entirely at the AI provider’s per-request cost (typically fractions of a cent per file).
+Pricing has two PRO options: $8/month for flexibility or $38 one-time for lifetime access.
+Both unlock unlimited PRO renames; BYOK with Gemini, Groq, OpenAI, or Claude is optional when you want to use your own provider account.
 There is also an Offline AI mode via Ollama on supported Mac builds, where files never leave the device.

 Renamer.ai